Theta-Tech-AI/collageradiomics/module/types/README.md

-Setup scripts and code for the collageradiomics pip module.
+Setup scripts and code for the collageradiomics types pip module.